davidjsanders/python_digits/README.md

 page webapp which interacts with the web server using XHR (XMLHttpRequest).

-The objective behind this project is to provide a Python function which provides an object to represent a digit (an integer between 0 (zero) and 9 (nine)).
-This is further extended by providing an object (a DigitWord) which represents a collection of Digits, in a set sequence (e.g. 0421 would be a DigitWord with a length of 4 and containing 4 digits of the
+The objective behind this project is to provide a Python function which provides an object to represent a digit (an integer between 0 (zero) and 9 (nine)) or a hex digit (an integer between 0 (zero) and F (fifteen)).
+This is further extended by providing an object (a DigitWord) which represents a collection of Digits, in a set sequence, for example:

-values: 0, 4, 2, and 1.)
+* 0421 would be a decimal DigitWord with a length of 4 and containing 4 digits of the values: 0, 4, 2, and 1.
+* ff3c would be a hex DigitWord with a length of 4 and containing 4 digits of the values: f, f, 3, and c.

 The reason I created this package is for a cowbull game I have been developing which allows a series of digits to be randomly generated and then for a user to guess each digit.